HZeyen/PyRefra/3_Running_PyRefra.md

 nr shot point as in file shots.geo, nr receiver point as in file receivers.geo.
 The uncertainties are normally considered to be symmetric, but certain automatic picking routines may give different uncertainties before and after the pick.

-PyRefra stores automatically all picks each time manual picking is finished with right mouse key.
-However, automatic picking routines don’t do this yet, mainly because they are too uncertain.
-It is recommended to use CTRL-S after automatic picking if you are satisfied.
+PyRefra stores automatically all picks each time picking or modifications of picks are finished with right mouse key.

 **$\textcolor{violet}{\text{Store Gimli format}}$** (no keyboard shortcut):
 Stores calculated picks in Gimli format (file picks.sgt), used by the Tomography tool.
 Usually, you do not need this tool, since when calling Tomography, the measured picks are automatically stored in this format before starting inversion.